apostrophecms/docs/docs/reference/modules/task.md

 The following methods belong to this module and may be useful in project-level code.
 See the [source code](https://github.com/apostrophecms/apostrophe/blob/main/modules/%40apostrophecms/task/index.js) for all methods that belong to this module.
 <!-- Some are used within the module and would just create noise here. -->

+Because this module has an alias, you can call these from another module from the alias path.
+For example, `self.apos.task.invoke(...)`.

 ::: danger
 `getReq` and the related methods below should be used very carefully.
 It is easy to accidentally grant admin-level (or other higher role) access when lower level permissions are better applied.
 Those methods are primarily meant for writing unit tests and CLI tasks.